Monster Garage: Successful monsters destroyed in Day 7

+Episodes

 UK version

 A UK version of the show was aired in 2004 by Channel 4.
 The team always included a Hell's Angel known as "Cookie".
 There was a budget of £3,000.
 Only 3 days were used for the build.
 Cars often looked radically different from the production models.
 Challenges included; converting a Toyota into a lawnmower, a Lotus into a hovercraft, and an ice cream van into a riot truck.
 In one episode, the team sold the internal fittings of the car that was to be transformed (A Rolls-Royce) to raise funds to convert it into a muck spreader.

 The UK series lasted only 8 episodes.

 Videos

 MBI published Monster Garage videos, detailing the Ford Mustang lawn mower, Ford Explorer garbage truck, limousine firetruck, and the Volkswagen Beetle swamp boat.

 Monster Garage sale

 The 2008 Barrett-Jackson Scottsdale auction included 42 of the surviving project vehicles.

 Adaptations

 Video games

 Invictus Games Ltd. developed a PC video game, based on the series.
 An Xbox remake was made by Impulse Games in 2004.
 Both games were published by Activision Value.